Beagle-PSE/Beagle/doc/Development Setup.md

 ### Markdown
 Other parts are written in plain [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 The Eclipse [GitHub Flavored Markdown viewer plugin for Eclipse](https://marketplace.eclipse.org/content/github-flavored-markdown-viewer-plugin-eclipse) helps writing it. (_Hint:_ Don’t give the plugin your GitHub credentials.
 [Create a personal access token](https://github.com/settings/tokens) and change the API URL in the plugin’s settings: `https://api.github.com/?access_token=PERSONAL_ACCESS_TOKEN`)

+### For creating UML models

+ * Install the [UMLet standalone](http://www.umlet.com/changes.htm).
+Extract the zip file and the the folder to your path.
+(Required to build your project).
+ * When you like to use UMLet as eclipse plugin, you can install this as well.

 ## Continuous Integration
 Beagle uses Travis, a continuous integration service.
 It tests Pull Requests as well as all branches in the repository whenever changes occur.